Configuring Google Workspace Integration for ChromeOS

 1. Service Account Name (e.g. “ldo-cloudconnector-user”).

-3. Service Account Description.
+3. Service Account Description (optional).

 4. Continue without granting roles or permissions to this service account.